 I love pretty home decor projects that can be used for an upcoming holiday but aren’t TOO seasonal.
-These Rope Wrapped Eggs have a pretty cottage chic rustic look that is perfect for both spring and Easter.
+These Rope Wrapped Eggs have a pretty farmhouse, rustic look that is perfect for both spring and Easter.

 This project came after a trip to my local Dollar Store to pick a package of their over sized plastic Easter eggs.
 Then I raided my craft supplies and found several colors of rope, butcher twine and some pretty burlap ribbon designs.
 I was all set to begin my shabby chic project.